Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-sleeping bag (head first privacy mode; hooded keeps the pillow in v double sized v (electronically v not; electricity is dangerous, like putting aquarium heaters in a bath) heated v..) ÷ thermal eva foam bed roll never put (micro)plastics in the (pizza)oven ever again; just empty into rice cooker, and eat teflon instead
+sleeping bag (head first privacy mode; hooded keeps the pillow in v double sized v (electronically v not; electricity is dangerous, like putting aquarium heaters in a bath) heated v..) ÷ thermal eva foam bed roll never put (micro)plastics in the (pizza)oven ever again; just empty into rice cooker, and eat teflon instead electrolysis(demolecularisation; followed by remolecularisation; deremolecularisation) is better than distillation(of other chemicals)?

 dino dragon gods probably invented fire
 auth: pi v lisp v sanskrit v..